The Stretching Trap Aging Athletes Must Avoid

 Modern Life, Modern Problems

 Now, let's talk about modern life and how it's shaping (or misshaping) our bodies.
 If you're over 60, chances are you've spent a good chunk of your life hunched over a desk, gripping a steering wheel, or peering at a computer screen.
 This creates patterns of tightness - typically in the neck, shoulders, hamstrings, and hip flexors.
-Recognizing these patterns is the first step in addressing them.
+I see this constantly with the Midtown Manhattan professionals who come into Elite Healers, many of whom spent decades at a desk before they ever started training seriously.

 Interestingly, the next generation of aging athletes might face different issues.
 With our current obsession with smartphones, I predict we'll see more issues with forearms and thumbs.
 It's a reminder that our lifestyle shapes our body, often in ways we don't immediately recognize.